aziontech/edgesql-shell/README.md

 - Transaction support
 - Output to standard output or file
 - Output on formats Tabular, CSV, HTML, Markdown, and Raw
+- Data Importation:
-- Import CSV or XLSX capability
+	- From local files: CSV or XLSX capability
+	- From databases: Mysql or PostgreSQL
-- Import data from Kaggle Datasets
+	- From Kaggle Datasets
 - Error handling and graceful exit

 ## Requirements